Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

 Introduction and Excerpt from "They Flee from Me"

 Sir Thomas Wyatt's "They Flee from Me," written circa 1535, features three septets (seven line stanzas), each with the rime scheme, ABACCDD.
-Written during pre-Elizabethan English period, the poem effuses the technical and artistic flavor of times, including the rhythmic iambic pentameter
+Written during the pre-Elizabethan English period, the poem effuses the technical and artistic flavor of the times, including the rhythmic iambic pentameter

 The speaker reports his having fallen out of favor with certain women, especially one that he remembers fondly.
 The speaker offers no reason for losing the attention of these woman; he seems confused but at the same time, he wants to report faithfully the situation.
 Likely, the speaker just wants to allow his listeners/reader to draw their own conclusions.

 (Please note: The spelling, "rhyme," was introduced into English by Dr. Samuel Johnson through an etymological error.
 For my explanation for using only the original form, please see "Rime vs Rhyme: An Unfortunate Error.")